cuiyongbo/hello-world/my_wiki/biology_glossary.rst

 | Usage: Fears that a war could ravage their country. [蹂躏，摧残]
 | Definition: the severely damaging or destructive effects of something.
 | Usage: His face had withstood the ravages of time.
 |
-| hectic
-| hectically
-| Definition: (medicine) relating to, affected by, or denoting a regularly recurrent fever typically accompanying tuberculosis(肺炎), with flushed cheeks and hot, | dry skin. [潮红]
-| Definition: full of incessant or frantic activity; busy; tight.
-| Usage: A hectic business schedule.
-|
 | cucumber [黄瓜]
 | serine [丝氨酸]